DP World: Recent history

 In March 2021, the company said that, due to the COVID-19 pandemic, it had witnessed a drop of its profits by 29% comparing to 2019.

-In May 2021, Abdulla Bin Damithan was appointed as CEO and managing director of UAE business.

-In October 2021, coinciding with the launch of Expo 2020, DP World unveiled its new corporate identity.
+In May of the same year, Abdulla Bin Damithan was appointed as CEO and managing director of UAE business.
+In October, coinciding with the launch of Expo 2020, DP World unveiled its new corporate identity.
 DP World is an official premier partner of Expo 2020.

 In March 2023, sold its shares in Le Havre terminals and consolidate its operations in Marseille-Fos Port by maintaining a 50:50 ownership.

 In November 2023, a cyberattack on DP World paralysed imports and exports in Australia for several days.
 DP World accounts for about 40% of Australia's imports and exports, leading to a 30,000-container backlog; additionally, data was stolen.